ethcatherders/EIPIP/All EIPIP Meetings/Meeting 007.md

 I know that to be a patent attorney, you have to have a dual degree of law and of engineering, specifically because of this kind of stuff.
 I feel like this is a little bit of distraction, but crowd sourcing EIP 1 translations - I wouldn't be really comfortable.

 **Pooja Ranjan**
-So there is this team of translation led by [unclear - Deon?] from the Ethereum Foundation.
-And people find it's worth having the translation of EIP 1.
+So there is this team of translation led by Taeyeon from the Ethereum Foundation.
+And if people find it's worth having the translation of EIP 1.
 We can probably reach out to her and try to get it.

  **Hudson Jameson**
 Yeah, we can definitely get her and put on that if we want to do that.
 But that's probably lower on the priority list overall.
 We all understand that, because we're trying to overhaul the system itself in English.
 So any other comments on that and the migration to ethereum.org that isn't really happening right now, except for added search functionality of the current Jekyll site?